Decidability (logic): Semidecidability

 A property of a theory or logical system weaker than decidability is semidecidability.
-A theory is semidecidable if there is a well-defined method whose result, given an arbitrary formula, arrives as positive, if the formula is in the theory; otherwise, may never arrive at all; otherwise, arrives as negative.
-A logical system is semidecidable if there is a well-defined method for generating a sequence of theorems such that each theorem will eventually be generated.
+A theory is semidecidable if there is a well-defined method whose result, given an arbitrary formula, arrives as positive, if the formula is in the theory; otherwise, may never arrive at all or arrives as negative.
+Equivalently, a logical system is semidecidable if there is a well-defined method for generating a sequence of theorems such that each theorem will eventually be generated.
 This is different from decidability because in a semidecidable system there may be no effective procedure for checking that a formula is not a theorem.

-Every decidable theory or logical system is semidecidable, but in general the converse is not true; a theory is decidable if and only if both it and its complement are semi-decidable.
-For example, the set of logical validities V of first-order logic is semi-decidable, but not decidable.
-In this case, it is because there is no effective method for determining for an arbitrary formula A whether A is not in V. Similarly, the set of logical consequences of any recursively enumerable set of first-order axioms is semidecidable.
+Every decidable theory or logical system is semidecidable, but in general the converse is not true; a theory is decidable if and only if both it and its complement are semidecidable.
+For example, the set of logical validities V of first-order logic is semidecidable, but not decidable.
+In this case, it is because there is no effective method for determining for an arbitrary formula A whether A is not in V. Similarly, the set of logical consequences of any computably enumerable set of first-order axioms is semidecidable.
 Many of the examples of undecidable first-order theories given above are of this form.

 Relationship with completeness

 Decidability should not be confused with completeness.
-For example, the theory of algebraically closed fields is decidable but incomplete, whereas the set of all true first-order statements about nonnegative integers in the language with + and × is complete but undecidable.
+For example, the theory of algebraically closed fields is decidable but incomplete, whereas the set of all true first-order statements about the natural numbers in the language with + and × is complete but undecidable.

 Unfortunately, as a terminological ambiguity, the term "undecidable statement" is sometimes used as a synonym for independent statement.